Digital image correlation for crack measurement

 The correlation between the applied stress discontinuities and the crack jumps (“staircase” propagation) is indeed observed.

 The knowledge of the position of the crack tip is essential in the experimental determination of GIc.
-Although this work does not fall within the scope of this project, we can nevertheless show an example of a result obtained using crack length data.
+Although this work does not fall within this project’s scope, we can show an example of a result obtained using crack-length data.

 We find a behavior specific to a stick-slip type crack propagation, which justifies the use of the formula GIc from the Simple Beam Theory.
 The ISO25217 standard indicates that it is not relevant to try to average the GIc between the stop values and the initiation values.